supaaasuge/Auto-Random-Maze-Generator-and-Solver/README.md

 # Auto-Random-Maze-Generator-and-Solver

 Pseudorandom maze generator + solver.
 Start & End points always remain the same.
 To solve the maze, the A* pathfinding algorithm is used.
-Once solved, total number of moves and time lapsed will be printed to the terminal, and the fastest posasible path from start to finish will be drawn.
+Once solved, total number of moves and time lapsed will be printed to the terminal, and the fastest possible path from start to finish will be drawn.

 ## Usage